prrvchr/OAuth2OOo/README.md

     - The logging window: [Controller][41] and [View][42].
     - The OAuth2OOo extension configuration options window: [Controller][43] and [View][44].

-- Rewrite a single model: [OAuth2Model][45] managing wizard, services and options dialog.
+- Rewrite a single data model: [OAuth2Model][45] managing wizard, services and options dialog.

 - Google loopback flow error has been fixed.
 See [Issue #10][46]